-NOTE:The House/Coach Battery Disconnect switch must be ON while listening to the dash radio, as the audio relay is powered by house batteries.
+NOTE: The House/Coach Battery Disconnect switch must be ON while listening to the dash radio, as the audio relay is powered by house batteries.
 If the House/Coach Battery Disconnect switch is OFF, the speakers will not emit sound.

-Radio Power Switch (Located on dash)
+Radio Power Switch (Located on lower dash area) • Press HOUSE to listen to the radio while parked without the ignition key on.

-- Press HOUSE to listen to the radio while parked without the ignition key on. - · Press ENGINE to listen while driving.
+• Press ENGINE ("ENG") to listen while driving.